 Keep in mind that my notes are mostly paraphrased from what Gary said.
 I added clarifications and my understanding in parentheses here [and here].
-I only put in quotes what I was really sure of.
+I only put in quotes that I was really sure of.

-The Q&A was moderated by AJ Kohn and he did a fantastic job.
+The Q&A was moderated by AJ Kohn, and he did a fantastic job.
 All questions, except for one that came randomly out of the crowd, were asked by him.

 Q: How often does Google analyze the robots.txt?
 Can you send notifications to people screwing up?

 A: We have a continuous monitoring system that looks for patterns in how people (mis)use robots.txt.
-Say, a big company like Disney puts up a robots.txt that blocks everything, we’d get an alert.
+Say a big company like Disney puts up a robots.txt that blocks everything; we’d get an alert.

 There are a few other rules we don’t support anymore that most people don’t know about.

 There was a sample [I assume a “template”?] robots.txt on Github that Had a noindex for the whole site.
 So if you used it, your whole site would be noindexed.
 Presenting that issue got Gary approval to remove noindex from robots.txt to basically protect people who were not showing up in search.

 “Some people, especially on Twitter, were very… ‘mental’ about us removing noindex.
 People thinking it’s about them is a bit arrogant.
 It was not about them but about the 99% of people who have no idea what they’re doing.”Gary Illyes